toonnix-github/DanHarem/userstory.md

 Companions now appear in the combat interface.
 When a battle starts the game creates image elements for each party member in a new companion panel beside the hero.
 During the hero's attack phase each companion lunges at the enemy one by one, dealing their damage with a short delay.
-The monster's HP updates after every strike and the combat message summarizes the total damage dealt.
+All combatants stand on the ground and attacks play sequentially so the player can follow each strike.